jdutant/Template-Empty-Repo-with-Quarto-docs/README.md

 Template for a repository with [Quarto](https://quarto.org) documentation deployed on Github pages.

+## Overview

+An empty repository with Quarto documentation published as a GitHub Pages websites.
+Use this template to start a new project that you want to document using Quarto.

+Quarto is a multiformat document generator based on Pandoc.
+It can be used as a static website generators and accepts multiple input formats.
+You may want to document your project using Quarto if:

+- you want to render your documentation in other formats, e.g. PDF.
+- you need more features than GitHub's wikis or Jekyll, but not advanced documentation-oriented features of generators like Sphinx or Docusaurus.
+- you're used to write with Quarto.

 ## How to use this template

 You need to be able to run Quarto on your local machine.